Version 2.6, March 2021

 Information Assurance RecordsManagementService@dmo.gov.uk

 UK Debt Management Office

-When we ask you for information, the provisions of the law, including the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 as applicable, will be applied at all times.
+When we ask you for information, all applicable provisions of the law, including the EU General Data Protection Regulation (EU GDPR), the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018 (DPA 2018) will be applied at all times.
 For independent advice about data protection, privacy and data sharing issues or to lodge a complaint, please contact the Information Commissioner at:

 ICO Telephone: 03030 123 1113 or 01625 54 57 45